 A Randomized Trial Evaluating Bioimpedance Spectroscopy Versus Tape Measurement for the Prevention of Lymphedema Following Treatment for Breast Cancer: Interim Analysis

 Authors: Ridner et al.

-Breast cancer-related lymphedema (BCRL) represents a major source of morbidity among breast cancer survivors.
+As soon as we contract our muscles to walk, they squeeze our veins together.
+This pumps the blood up and out of our Breast cancer-related lymphedema (BCRL) represents a major source of morbidity among breast cancer survivors.
 Increasing data support early detection of subclinical BCRL followed by early intervention.
 A randomized control trial is being conducted comparing lymphedema progression rates using volume measurements calculated from the circumference using a tape measure (TM) or bioimpedance spectroscopy (BIS).